leximation/ditafmx-2-docs/README.md

 - Are you aware of errors or omissions in the docs?
 Report **Issues**
 - Have content to contribute to the docs?
 Submit a **Pull request**
+- For software bugs or questions, please post to the Yahoo dita-fmx-users group

 ## Overview of files